List of The Shield characters: Racism and recklessness

 Shane committed numerous acts of reckless behavior while part of the Strike Team, as well almost getting their operations blown on several occasions.
 He once threw down a suspect and urinated on him.
 He also accidentally had a truck full of cocaine stolen while he visited a nearby woman for sex.
 He once threatened a woman by locking her in the room with him and suggesting that he would rape her unless she told him where her boyfriend was.
-Her boyfriend was the man who shot Vic, and if he wasn't found he would have been killed by Joe Clark, Vic's training officer – it was, however, an empty threat.
+Her boyfriend was the man who shot Vic, and if he was not found he would have been killed by Joe Clark, Vic's training officer – it was, however, an empty threat.

-Shane is the main catalyst for many of the problems the strike team go through during the course of the series due to his recklessness and prejudices.
-However although he is somewhat of a loose cannon he is savvy and street wise and has bailed Vic out of several tough situations throughout the Team's history.
+Shane is the main catalyst for many of the problems the Strike Team goes through during the course of the series due to his recklessness and prejudices.
+However although he is somewhat of a loose cannon he is savvy and streetwise and has bailed Vic out of several tough situations throughout the team's history.
 Shane does demonstrate a certain low cunning on multiple occasions but does not possess the level of manipulation or cunning that Vic does.
 Shane does however have a more loving and gentler side where children are involved.
 A little girl who saw her father rape and murder her mother would only talk to Shane, and years later when her father came back it was Shane whom she and her family tracked down for protection.
 Until it was revealed that he had murdered Lem, Shane was Vic's best friend and had proven to be willing to put himself on the line for the Strike Team.